-That said, at the end of the retreat, we ritualistically wound strings around our wrists to remind ourselves of the retreat or something significant that came out of it.
-We were asked to press in the wax of the string the memory, the silent imprint.
-Mine this year was "patience."
+That said, at the end of the retreat, we ritualistically tied strings around our wrists to remind ourselves of t something significant that came out of those eight days of silence.
+We were asked to press into the wax of the string a silent imprint of a lesson or memory.
+This year, I imprinted the word "patience" onto that purple piece of wax string.
 Patience with all things not understood.
-Patience with all thins misunderstood.
-Patience with the longing to have it all understood.
+Patience with all things misunderstood.
+Patience with the longing to have it all make sense.

-And with patience comes an effort to slow down, one that is nearly revolutionary these days.
-You might even say it's counter-cultural.
+And with that patience comes the memory to slow down.
+It's an act that is nearly revolutionary these days.
+You might even say it's counter-cultural to slow down.
 Everything in the culture suggests it's time to get a move on.
 Don't linger too long with the coffee.
 If you have an open hour, better do something with it: achieve something, buy something.
 Sometimes we take that ethos into our creative work too.
 We tend to equate our self-worth with our production rate.
-And we don't account for all the patience that great things require to come to light.
+We don't account for all the patience that great things require to come to light.
 We shun our darkness and our down days.

-Sometimes, we need to push a boulder up the mountain.
+Sometimes, we need to push a mythic boulder up a mythic mountain.
 We need to keep steady with our quests and our questions, to pursue a means cross our finish lines.

-All gardens need patience, a time when nothing that looks like anything appears.
+But all gardens need patience, a time when nothing appears at eye level.

 Look at your hand and take a moment to observe the music that goes into a turning of one wrist.
 Imagine your cells regenerating - all without your attention.
 The muscles work together seemingly without effort.
 Note the grace, poetry and the miracle in every slightest wrinkle and scar and knuckle.